nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ```

 Every value in Firebase has a key that is attached to it.
 We can use this key in order to grab any value we desire.
 You can assign your own keys, or have firebase generate these keys for you depending on what methods you choose.

-Data is organized a little bit differently in Firebase than in traditional relational databases written in _structured query language_ (SQL).
-There are no tables or records; everything is stored in a large JSON object with an associated key.

 ## Adding data to our Firebase database
 Right now, our database is empty.
 Let's put some stuff in it.